Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 ## 2 - Wavelength Reconstruction

-For each pixel or point in a 3D scene, it emits a light.
+For this application, a pixel on an image or a point in a 3D scene can both be viewed as a light source emiting light.

-In virtually all software the color of the pixel or the color of the point on the 3D object is expressed by RGB value.
-However, in reality, the color of the light is determined by the distribution of the wavelength.
-This is important because refraction is dependent on wavelength, as light of different wavelength will be bent differently when entering another material.
+In virtually all software the color of the pixel or the color of the point on the 3D object is expressed by RGB value (although underlaying implementations may vary).
+However, in reality, the color of the light is determined by the distribution and the intensity of every wavelength.
+This is important because refraction is dependent on wavelength, as light of different wavelength will be bent differently when entering another material with a different refraction index.

-For some colors, they have no direct correlation with certain wavelength, i.e., can be achieved by mixing different wavelengths with different weight.
-This in itself deserves a short paper and will be discussed in later chapters.

-RGB can be treated as 3 Gaussian distributions representing the 3 channels.
+RGB can be treated as 3 Gaussian distributions of wavelengths.
 With the RGB value on each channel representing the intensity of the peak wavelength, acting as a scale factor for the entire distribution.
 Integrating over all 3 distributions will then yield a spectral representation of the given RGB color, and the same process can be used to translate the wavelength distribution into RGB value.
 For ease of calculation (especially later with Abbe number), it may be fitting to choose the peak wavelength of RGB as:

 $$R = \lambda _{C} = 656.27 \mu m$$